microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-deploying.md

 To deploy Unreal Pixel Streaming in Azure using a separate Matchmaker VM we can use the following steps:

-1. Follow the [Quick Start Deployment for a Single VM](#quick-start-deployment-for-a-single-vm-in-azure) as described above to get a VM with the Signaling Server and UE4 app running in Azure.
+1. Follow the [Quick Start Deployment for a Single VM](#quick-start-deployment-for-a-single-vm-in-azure) as described above to get a VM with the Signaling Server and UE app running in Azure.
 2. In the Azure portal, we need to create a new Windows 10 VM for the Matchmaker.
 3. Following similar steps as when creating the Signaling Server VM, sign into the Azure portal at [https://portal.azure.com](https://portal.azure.com/).
 4. Type **virtual machines** in the search.